smitrajput/keycrypt/README.md

 # keycrypt
 <img width="1189" alt="Screenshot 2023-05-11 at 10 17 45 PM" src="https://github.com/smitrajput/keycrypt/assets/22425782/7e9034c6-904d-43cd-bb45-87ba69e0a57a">

-A quasi-multisig, smart contract wallet on Ethereum, <br/>
+The endgame for secure smart contract wallets on Ethereum, <br/>
-* with multi-layered fail-safe system
+* with quad-layered fail-safe system
 * built assuming compromised private keys from the very start
-* reducing chances of stolen funds by 99.9%, as compared to pure multisigs and EOAs <br/>
+* reducing chances of stolen funds by 99.9%, as compared to EOAs, pure multisigs and other smart contract wallets. <br/>

 The last pill that 🐋, 🐳 need for a peaceful sleep.<br/>